polkadot-fellows/RFCs/text/0031-corejam.md

 ### Collect-Refine

 The first two stages of the CoreJam process are *Collect* and *Refine*. *Collect* refers to the collection and authorization of Work Packages (collections of items together with an authorization) to utilize a Polkadot Core. *Refine* refers to the performance of computation according to the Work Packages in order to yield *Work Results*.
-Finally, each Validator Group member attests to a Work Package yielding a series of Work Results and these Attestations form the basis for bringing the Results on-chain and integrating them into the Polkadot (and in particular the Service's) state which happens in the following stages.
+Finally, each Backing Group member attests to a Work Package yielding a series of Work Results and these Attestations form the basis for bringing the Results on-chain and integrating them into the Polkadot (and in particular the Service's) state which happens in the following stages.

 #### Collection and `is_authorized`

-Collection is the means of a Validator Group member attaining a Work Package which is authorized to be performed on their assigned Core at the current time.
+Collection is the means of a Backing Group member attaining a Work Package which is authorized to be performed on their assigned Core at the current time.
 Authorization is a prerequisite for a Work Package to be included on-chain.
 Computation of Work Packages which are not Authorized is not rewarded.
 Incorrectly attesting that a Work Package is authorized is a disputable offence and can result in substantial punishment.

 On arrival of a Work Package, after the initial decoding, a first check is that the `context` field is valid.
 This must reference a header hash of a known block which may yet be finalized and the additional fields must correspond to the data of that block.

 Agile Coretime (see [RFC#0001](https://github.com/polkadot-fellows/RFCs/blob/main/text/0001-agile-coretime.md)) prescribes two forms of Coretime sales: Instantaneous and Bulk.
 Sales of Instantaneous Coretime are no longer provided, leaving only Bulk Coretime.

 We introduce the concept of an *Authorizer* procedure, which is a piece of logic stored on-chain to which Bulk Coretime may be assigned.
 Assigning some Bulk Coretime to an Authorizer implies allowing any Work Package which passes that authorization process to utilize that Bulk Coretime in order to be submitted on-chain.
-It controls the circumstances under which RcVGs may be rewarded for evaluation and submission of Work Packages (and thus what Work Packages become valid to submit onto Polkadot).
+It controls the circumstances under which RcBGs may be rewarded for evaluation and submission of Work Packages (and thus what Work Packages become valid to submit onto Polkadot).
 Authorization logic is entirely arbitrary and need not be restricted to authorizing a single collator, Work Package builder, parachain or even a single Service.

 An *Authorizer* is a parameterized procedure: